Data Forwarding¶

 Path prefix | path/to/backup |

-Optional, corresponds to the storage path option when creating a new backup rule Object storage does not support keys starting with / , so do not start with / |
+Optional, corresponds to the storage path option when creating a backup rule Object storage does not support keys starting with /, so do not start with / |

 $workspace_uuid |

-Workspace ID | wksp_d9a1851859e040469d290409bc17cceb |
+Workspace id | wksp_d9a1851859e040469d290409bc17cceb |

 |